Julien Lahaut: Royal Question and assassination

 The aftermath of the Liberation of Belgium saw a prolonged period of political crisis, known as the Royal Question, over whether King Leopold III, who was living in exile due to his decision to surrender to Nazi Germany in 1940, could return to his position as monarch.
 The crisis came to a head in 1950, when Leopold returned to Belgium, but quickly had to let his son Baudouin assume royal duties.
 (He would abdicate in Baudouin’s favour a year later.)

 On 11 August 1950, Baudouin took the constitutional oath as regent before a joint session of both chambers of Parliament.
 During the proceedings, one of the communist deputies present shouted “Vive la république !” (“Long Live the republic!”).
 Lahaut was reported to have been the deputy responsible, though in the confusion of the moment this remains unconfirmed.
 A week later, on 18 August 1950, Lahaut was assassinated by two unknown gunmen outside his home in Seraing.

 Coming at the end of the constitutional crisis, Lahaut's death caused widespread outrage, especially in left-wing circles.
 Strikes were organized all over the country, while 300,000 people attended his funeral.
 The Communist Party newspaper Le Drapeau rouge carried the headline: “A monstrous crime!
 Our dear comrade Julien Lahaut, leader of the Communist Party, was assassinated last night by the Leo-Rexists".

+Identification of the perpetrators

-François Goossens, a Belgian royalist, was later identified as one of the murderers, although it is uncertain whether he fired the actual shots.
+François Goossens, an insurance agent with Leopoldist leanings from Halle, was later identified as one of the murderers, although it remained uncertain whether he fired the actual shots.
+Goossens was tracked and anonymously implied in a 1985 research work by Etienne Verhoeyen and Rudi Van Doorslaer of the CegeSoma.
+In 2002, senator Vincent Van Quickenborne publicly revealed the true identity of Goossens.